Roast Turkey Thigh and Salad Wraps Recipe

 Below is a guide to precisely what I included in this seven ramekin set.
 Remember, these are only suggestions and are based more than anything upon what I had to use up in my fridge.
 Why not see what you can come up with in a similar way?

 The order below is the order of the photos above:

-- Sliced pork sausage - a variation on the chipolatas which are often associated with Christmas turkey.
-As soon as the turkey is in the oven, fry the pork sausages in a little oil on a very low heat for twenty minutes, turning occasionally.
-Remove from heat and leave to cool before slicing in to discs.
+- Sliced pork sausage: A variation on the chipolatas which are often associated with Christmas turkey.
+As soon as the turkey is in the oven, fry the pork sausages in a little oil on a very low heat for 20 minutes, turning occasionally.
+Remove from heat and leave to cool before slicing into discs.

 - Grated mooli (daikon)

 - Cranberry and port sauce

 Preparing the Simple Salad

 Lay the watercress in the base of a serving dish.
 Intersperse the tomato and cucumber pieces and season with salt and pepper.